-- · Clean and dry your arm before putting on the watch. - · Avoid wearing sunscreen, lotion, and insect repellent under the watch. - · Avoid scratching the heart rate sensor on the back of the watch. - · Wear the watch above your wrist bone.
-The watch should be snug but comfortable. - Wait until the vicon is solid before starting your activity. - Warm up for 5 to 10 minutes and get a heart rate reading before starting your activity.

-NOTE: In cold environments, warm up indoors.

-- · Rinse the watch with fresh water after each workout. - · While exercising, use a silicone band.
+- · Clean and dry your arm before putting on the watch. - · Avoid wearing sunscreen, lotion, and insect repellent under the watch. - · Avoid scratching the heart rate sensor on the back of the watch. - Wear the watch above your wrist bone.
+The watch should be snug but comfortable. - Wait until the vicon is solid before starting your activity. - Warm up for 5 to 10 minutes and get a heart rate reading before starting your activity. - NOTE: In cold environments, warm up indoors. - · Rinse the watch with fresh water after each workout.